Neshi7687/The-Wealth-Blueprint/README.md

 * **Plotly:** Engineering interactive visualizations to make data-heavy insights intuitive.
 * **Logic Integration:** Connecting frontend user inputs with backend financial formulas in real-time.

-## Personal Learning Note
-This project is a cornerstone of my continuous learning journey.
-It represents my initiative to go beyond the classroom syllabus, troubleshoot real coding challenges, and develop a deeper, practical understanding of how FinTech tools are constructed.
-It is a work in progress as I continue to explore more advanced data-driven finance modules.

 ---
 **Developed by Neshitha Korrapati** *PGDM Student (Finance & Analytics)* www.linkedin.com/in/